causztic/nextjs-blog/posts/nextjs-new-design.md

 ## Final thoughts

 It feels great to use Next.js,especially after spending so much time on previous projects trudging through webpack documentation, writing routes, or finding basic components that feel right.
+Oh, and the code for this application can be found at [https://github.com/causztic/nextjs-blog](https://github.com/causztic/nextjs-blog)!